DataDog/documentation/content/en/cloud_cost_management/_index.md

 ## Data Collected

-Cloud Cost Management collects data for the AWS, Azure, and Google Cloud integrations, as well as shared data.
-The table provides insights into the specific tags associated with each integration.
+Cloud Cost Management collects tags for the AWS, Azure, and Google Cloud integrations.
+This table provides a non-exhaustive list of out-of-the-box tags associated with each integration.

 {{< tabs >}}
 {{% tab "AWS" %}}